Patil-24/Patil-24/README.md

 # Hi there! 👋 I'm Iranna Patil

-📱 Mobile App Developer | 🌐 Full Stack Enthusiast | 🚀 Winner of SIH 2022
+📱 Mobile App Developer | 🚀 React Native Specialist | 📱 Android & iOS Enthusiast

 Welcome to my GitHub!
-I'm passionate about crafting delightful mobile experiences and building scalable web applications.
-With a background in Computer Science and hands-on experience in React Native, I strive to blend innovation with industry standards to deliver top-notch solutions.
+I specialize in crafting exceptional mobile experiences using React Native and Expo, catering to both Android and iOS platforms.

 ## About Me